-Find healthier options: Finding healthier alternatives of your craving can help you.
-For example, if you need something sweet; instead of cookies, eat a fresh pineapple or a teaspoon of honey.
-Instead of potato chips, try fried carrots, crisp apples or rice crackers.
+Find healthier options: Finding healthier alternatives to your craving can help you.
+For example, if you need something sweet, instead of cookies, eat fresh pineapple or a teaspoon of honey.
+Swap potato chips for fried carrots, crisp apples, or rice crackers.

 Plan your snacks: You may have to keep nutritious snacks around you, which you can take in between meals.
 This way you stay satiated all the time in a healthy way.